 If there is an error with your port request, you will see the Needs Review and can contact support to update your port's rejection.

-How will I know when the process is complete, and the outcome of my porting request?
+How will I know when the process is complete?

-Once the porting process is complete, Sideline will notify you a couple of ways:
+Once the porting process is complete, Sideline will notify you in a couple of ways:

 - Push Notification: You'll receive a quick notification letting you know everything is done, and the next steps to take based on the outcome of your request.